UnKnowNModder/Weeb-dl/README.md

     * Download chapters as neatly compiled PDF files.
     * Download chapters as raw image files organized in folders.
 * **Efficient & Resilient**: Built-in caching, request retries, and threading for fast and reliable performance.
-* **Type-Hinted & Easy to Use**: A clean, modern, and fully type-hinted codebase for a great developer experience.
+* **Type-Hinted & Easy to Use**: A clean, modern, and fully type-hinted codebase for deeper understanding

 ***